deepsea-inria/deepsea-web/oracular/oracular.md

-The traditional approach to granularity control consists in deciding whether to sequentialize subtasks or not based on a cutoff value hard-coded in the source code, however this approach is not portable at all.
-Another approach is auto-tuning, which consists in automatically trying various possible values for the cutoff on a given hardware, but this takes time and requires samples of input data.
-The goal is thus to come up with a portable, online approach to granularity control.
+The traditional approach to granularity control consists in deciding whether to sequentialize subtasks or not based on a cutoff value hard-coded in the source code.
+Unfortunately, this approach is not portable.
+Another approach is auto-tuning, which consists in automatically trying various possible values for the cutoff on a given hardware.
+But this approach takes time and usually involves collecting samples offline of input data.
+The goal of our work is thus to come up with a portable, online approach to granularity control.

 Contribution
 ============

 We have developed a new approach to granularity control that combines asymptotic complexity annotations with runtime profiling.
-We require the programmer to annotate his parallel functions with an asymptotic complexity expression.
+We require the programmer to annotate their parallel functions with an asymptotic complexity expression.
 We then use runtime profiling for deducing the constant factors that apply.
 Using this information, we are able to predict execution time and enforce our scheduling policy: any subtask